 I saw a dead trainer today, do you want me to end up like him because I’m not prepared?
 Red bites his lip.
 He feels guilty just thinking it, and knows he would feel even more guilty if it works.
 She’s right though; he doesn’t need the supplies so much as he’d feel better or safer having them, which doesn’t necessarily place his need over that of the person selling the clefairy.

 “What if I research the person selling it and see if they’re wealthy, first?”

 “Pretend for a moment that Blue isn’t related to Daisy, and he’s selling a clefairy without knowing how much more it will soon be worth.
-Would you buy it from him just because he’s wealthier than you?”
+Would you buy it from him just to resell it, or would you tell him that the price is going to go up soon even though he’s wealthier than you?”

 “Or what about—”

 “Alright, alright.
 I get it.
 You’re right.
 Sorry.”